 Global Colleague respects your privacy.
 We are committed to protect the privacy of our clients, customers, and employees through this Policy.
 By using our website, you indicate your understanding and acceptance of the terms of this Policy as posted at the time of your use.

 Global Colleague is committed not to sell or rent its client, candidate, employee, or any mailing lists to anyone.
 We will never disclose, rent, or sell your name or personal information to any third party.
 Only authorized employees and personnel of Global Colleague or its subsidiaries are permitted to have access to your information.
 All employees are required to adhere to our strict privacy policies.
 Global Colleague management considers violation of client confidentiality to be a serious infringement of Global Colleague policies.
 We consider this data to be strictly confidential and all our employees sign confidentiality agreements, which are strictly enforced.
-We do not disclose an individual's personal information to any third party, except as required by law.
+We do not disclose an individual's personal information to any third party, except as required by law to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-Global Colleague is primarily involved in providing legal support services and collects data from:
+Global Colleague is primarily involved in providing information-governance consulting and litigation-support services and collects data from:

 In connection with providing such services, Global Colleague receives personal information of its clients.
 Our clients also provide us with the personal information of their customers/clients.
 We adopt confidentiality measures and protect all such personal information and maintain its privacy.
 All information and data received by Global Colleague is only only used in its capacity and role as a litigation-support service provider, and the data is analyzed and processed as in accordance with our clients’ instructions.